OhoodH/Update-SWIFT-Project-/README.md

 # Propagation model
 Path loss propagation is applied in free space, and the free space path loss (FSPL) model is a theoretical tool in communications used to estimate the amount of attenuation (attenuation) of a radio signal as it travels between two antennas.
 It assumes an ideal environment with a clear line of sight, making it ideal for scenarios such as satellite communications.
 The FSPL code was created by using the Matlab application, so that the
+#How to run the code
+To try the code, you can open Matlab and paste it into the editor window, then press the "Run" button or type Ctrl+Enter to execute it.
 ## Pathloss
 is calculated.
 The best result for it is that it is less than 100,
 ## Received Signal Strength (RSS)